 Woodstock & Neighbourgoods Market

-On our fifth and final full day in Cape Town we’re going local, with a short trip out to the Woodstock neighborhood for a little taste of the hipster side of the city.
+On our fifth and final full sightseeing day of our Cape Town itinerary, we’re going local, with a short trip out to the Woodstock neighborhood for a little taste of the hipster side of the city.

 If time in Cape Town includes a Saturday, then you should check out Neighbourgoods Market, open Saturdays from 9am to 3pm, rain or shine.
 Housed in the Old Biscuit Mill warehouse, Neighbourgoods features fresh specialty foods by local vendors and growers.